-If you had the pleasure to enjoy a fire make sure you put it to rest in a honourable way before leaving camp.
-Adding a lot of firewood and garbage at the fire and then pour water over it leaving a big pile of half burnt things is not honourable.
+If you had the pleasure to enjoy a fire make sure you put it to rest in a honorable way before leaving camp.
+Adding a lot of firewood and garbage at the fire and then pouring water over it leaving a big pile of half burnt things is not honorable.

 When my backpack is on I sweep over the area one last time before leaving.
 Going back and forth looking for rubbish and other stuff not belonging there that I could bring with me.
 Did I or anyone else forget something?

 When I’ve walked out of camp I often look back for a while.
 I am thankful for the possibility of having stayed there before walking further.